rudlinkon/fatal-plugin-auto-deactivator/readme.txt

 ### Key Features

-* **Automatic Error Detection**: Monitors for fatal PHP errors in real-time
+* **Automatic Error Detection**: Monitors for fatal PHP errors in real-time using WordPress drop-in technology
-* **Smart Plugin Identification**: Identifies which plugin is causing the fatal error
+* **Smart Plugin Identification**: Identifies which plugin is causing the fatal error through stack trace analysis
-* **Instant Deactivation**: Automatically deactivates the problematic plugin
+* **Instant Deactivation**: Automatically deactivates the problematic plugin during the shutdown phase
 * **Detailed Admin Notifications**: Provides clear notifications about which plugin was deactivated and why
-* **Error Logging**: Records detailed information about the error for troubleshooting
+* **Persistent Error Logging**: Records detailed information about errors in a permanent log for troubleshooting
 * **Zero Configuration**: Works right out of the box with no setup required
 * **Custom Error Page**: Displays a user-friendly error page with a reload button instead of the white screen of death
+* **Debug-Aware Display**: Shows detailed error information only when WP_DEBUG_DISPLAY is enabled for security
+* **Drop-in Management**: Automatically installs and manages WordPress fatal-error-handler.php drop-in

 ### How It Works

-When a fatal error occurs on your WordPress site, this plugin:
+This plugin uses WordPress's built-in drop-in system to provide the most reliable error handling possible.
+When activated, it:

+1. **Installs a Drop-in**: Creates a `fatal-error-handler.php` file in your wp-content directory
+2. **Monitors for Errors**: WordPress automatically uses this drop-in when fatal errors occur
-1. Captures the error details during the shutdown phase
+3. **Captures Error Details**: Records the error message, file, and line number during the shutdown phase
-2. Identifies which plugin is responsible for the error
+4. **Identifies the Plugin**: Analyzes the error stack trace to determine which plugin caused the issue
-3. Automatically deactivates only that specific plugin
+5. **Deactivates Safely**: Automatically deactivates only the problematic plugin
-4. Logs the action for reference
+6. **Logs Everything**: Stores detailed error information in a permanent log for troubleshooting
-5. Displays an admin notice with details when you next log in
+7. **Notifies Admins**: Displays clear admin notices with error details when you next log in
-6. Shows a user-friendly error page to visitors instead of the white screen of death
+8. **Shows User-Friendly Pages**: Displays a custom error page with reload button instead of the white screen of death

-This prevents the dreaded "white screen of death" and keeps your site operational while you address the underlying issue.
+The drop-in approach ensures maximum reliability since it operates at the WordPress core level, even when other plugins fail.

 ### Use Cases